Breast Cancer High Risk Program at Upstate

 Through open communication and education, team members of the High Risk Program become health partners with women at increased risk for breast cancer, empowering them to live with reduced risk, less fear and more knowledge.

 Multiple factors determine a woman’s risk of developing breast cancer.
 Some can be changed, and some cannot.
 Factors considered include:

-- Family history of breast and ovarian cancer
+- Family history of malignancy

 - Age at first menstrual period